 We hope that our staff as a whole is supportive and that our school discipline is consistent, from Office Staff to MDAs, from caretaker to teachers.
-In this way we hope to put forward a set of values and beliefs which are consistent with our vision statement and enable both teachers and children to experience the abundant life that Jesus offers.
+In this way we hope to put forward a set of values and beliefs which are consistent with our mission statement and enable both teachers and children to thrive in the school setting.